O-Level Chemistry Observation Language Drill Sheets

 1 | Why phrasing matters

-- SEAB’s qualitative analysis notes define standard descriptors (“light blue precipitate, soluble in excess ammonia to give a dark blue solution”) and Paper 3 expects candidates to echo them accurately (SEAB 2026 syllabus, pp. 29 – 30).
+- SEAB’s qualitative analysis notes include model descriptors (e.g., “light blue precipitate, soluble in excess ammonia to give a dark blue solution”) that you can mirror in your write-ups (SEAB 2026 syllabus, PDF).

 - PDO assessment looks for complete, objective statements—colour, state, solubility, gas behaviour—without subjective language.